 Should You Go On Vacation By Yourself?
 A Momcation?

 Being a stay-at-home mom of young children is not simply hard work, it is a full time job that deserves a little mandatory holiday thrown in.
 The idea of a Momcation may sound terrifying when your kids are small, especially if you have never been separated from them for longer than a day in Kindergarten, but temporary separation could do you both the world of good.

 Take a step back … Read More

 How I Medicated to Deal With 9/11

-Such is the case of a large percentage of Americans in the aftermath of 9/11.
-During the collapse of the Twin Towers, we all felt as though our comfortable and safe world had come … Read More
+Such is the case for a large percentage of Americans in the aftermath of 9/11.
+During the collapse of the Twin Towers, we all felt as though our comfortable and safe world had … Read More

 Enter: study drugs.

-Many college level and high school students have discovered a dangerous solution to better and more intense concentration, it’s … Read More
+Many college-level and high school students have discovered a dangerous solution to better and more intense concentration, it’s ‘study drugs.’

 The Margaritaville Hotel in Pensacola Beach

 For a clean, relaxed, comfortable stay in a new modern hotel on Pensacola Beach, you definitely want to check out the Margaritaville Hotel (owned by Jimmy Buffet, who used to visit Pensacola Beach when he was a child).
 And yes, you gotta get their margarita recipe.… Read More